blahblahblah-/goodservice/README.md

 # goodservice

-This is a Rails app that detects headway discrepancies, track delays and compare runtimes to the schedule on the New York City Subway system by comparing the data for live countdown clocks with the static schedule data provided by the MTA.
+This is a Rails app that generates live route maps, detects headway discrepancies, track delays and compare runtimes to the schedule on the New York City Subway system by comparing the data for live countdown clocks with the static schedule data provided by the MTA.

 See it live at [https://www.goodservice.io](https://www.goodservice.io/).